forresttindall/vorb/README.md

 ## Why Vorb?

+**Fast by default.
+Lightweight by design.**
+Vorb gives you everything you need to launch a static site or web app in seconds — and nothing you don’t.

+### Key Advantages:

 - **JavaScript or Typescript support**
   Built for speed and simplicity.
 Pure JSX/JS for simplicity, or TypeScript

-### Key Advantages:

-- **Simple JSX**
-  Built for speed and simplicity.
-Pure JSX/JS.
-(TypeScript support is coming.)

 - **Powered by Bun**
   Uses Bun for blazing-fast installs, scripts, and development tooling.